storj/docs/Explorer-Release-Setup-Instructions.md

 #### Before you begin
 Make sure you have an email with your personal single use authorization token.
 If you don’t have an authorization token yet, please join our [waitlist](https://storj.io/sign-up-farmer).
 Install the necessary dependencies and configure your network appropriately using the following steps:

 *__Note:__ This is an early release, and will have limited functionality for some users.
-If you are running a windows home OS and received an invite to set up your node, you will encounter issues when installing docker.
-Please save your one-time-use authorization token and we will notify everyone when this is no longer an issue.*
+For example, we currently only support Windows Pro and not Windows Home.
+If you are on Windows Home, please save your one-time-use authorization token and we will notify everyone when this is no longer an issue.*

 - Install `docker` please visit: [docker.com](https://docs.docker.com/install/) and follow the installation guide for your operating system.
 - Set up port forwarding & Dynamic DNS!
 The port you must specify is `28967`.
 Please visit our [knowledge base article](https://storjlabs.atlassian.net/wiki/spaces/SCKB/pages/4423868/Need+help+port-forwarding) or [portforward.com](https://portforward.com/) and follow the instructions for your router.